SayakaMiura/TopHap/README.md

 `python3 vcf_json_parse.py [input full genome alignment] --reference Wuhan1Gnome.fasta --min_subgroup_size 500 --one_based --skip_mismatches --min_freq 0.05 -o [output directory]`

+If you have fasta file, you can use the following command to make a json file.
+In the output json file, the position is counted from 0.
+The output file is created in the same directory as the input fasta file.

+`python3 Fas2Json.py [input fasta file without outgroup sequence] [Outgroup sequence without sequence ID]`

 #### input
 - full genome alignment